Controversies surrounding GoDaddy: Deplatforming clients in protest

 On January 11, 2021, the company deplatformed the web forum AR15.com following the U.S. Capitol attack.
 GoDaddy told Axios that the action was due to the site's failure to moderate content "that both promoted and encouraged violence."
 The National Shooting Sports Foundation, in a message from its president, condemned what it called the "de-platforming of gun sites" as a "dark harbinger" for discussion of controversial issues and an "indiscriminate silencing of opinion and debate."

 Texas Heartbeat Act

 In September 2021 the company cancelled a contract with the anti-abortion group Texas Right to Life who were running a website encouraging whistleblowing of those who were breaking the Texas Heartbeat Act.
 Owned by the Texas Right to Life group, the website was used as a platform for the public to submit tips on suspected pregnancy terminations in Texas.
 In a statement to Ars Technica, Texas Right to Life Director of Media and Communication Kimberlyn Schwartz noted that, "We will not be silenced.
 If anti-Lifers want to take our website down, we'll put it back up."

+DNS API restriction

+On May 1, 2024, the company restricted access to their DNS API to accounts that had either 10 or more domains or a Discount Domain Club subscription, breaking websites that use Let's Encrypt or other ACME CAs with the DNS-01 challenge unless the site owner has a subscription or uses workarounds such as acme-dns.